Skip to main content

 November 19, 2021

-Mental Health Compensation and Pension C&P Exams
+Understanding Compensation and Pension (C&P) Exams for Mental Health

-What are C&P Exams?
+What Are C&P Exams?

 Compensation and Pension, or C&P, exams are medical exams ordered by VA to evaluate the conditions that a veteran is claiming for disability compensation.